 Hasse diagrams

-Below I give a brief introduction to some tools to create Hasse diagrams for posets and causal sets.
+Below I give a brief introduction to some tools to create and type-set Hasse diagrams for posets and causal sets.

 LaTeX package: causets